Московские персонажи

 Русский > Персонажи > Московские персонажи

-It would have been a little odd if Bulgakov, at the beginning of The Master and Margarita had mentioned that "Any resemblance to any real characters is pure coincidence".
-Wouldn't it?
+It would have been a little odd if Bulgakov, at the beginning of The Master and Margarita had mentioned that «Any resemblance to any real characters is pure coincidence».
+Since, besides the crowd scenes and the unnamed extras, the novel is populated by countless characters who play a role in the satire intended by the author.

-The characters described by Bulgakov are often parodies of real persons, like Yakov Rozental, the manager of the restaurant of the Herzen house in Moscow, who plays the same role in the novel, but there he is called Archibald Archibaldovich, the manager of the restaurant of the writers' house Griboedov.
-Or Baron Shteiger, who was, in the '30's in Moscow, just the same stool pigeon as Baron Meigel in the novel, and always found "around foreigners" too.
+The characters described by Bulgakov are often parodies of real people, such as Iakov Rozental, the director of the restaurant of the Herzen House in Moscow, who plays approximately the same role in the novel as Archibald Archibaldovich, the director of the restaurant of the Griboedov House writers' house, or Baron Steiger, who in Moscow in the 1930s was just as much of a stool pigeon as Baron Meigel in the novel, and who also spent a lot of time in the vicinity of foreigners.

-Sometimes the Moscow characters are not representing any real prototypes, but then they have names referring to situations in the Soviet Union which Bulgakov wanted to criticize, like Bogokhulsky, the blasphemer, or Likhodeev, the scoundrel.
-And sometimes their names hint to irritating characteristics which Bulgakov arrogates to the prototypes of his characters.
-Examples are Mogarych, the man who betrayed the Master and took his basement and Bosoy, the "kicked upstairs" chairman of the tenants' association.
+Sometimes the characters in Moscow are not representatives of real prototypes, but they have names that are allusions to situations in the Soviet Union that Bulgakov wanted to satirize, such as Bogokhulsky (the blasphemer), or Likhodeev (the wretch).
+And sometimes the names allude to irritating character traits that Bulgakov attributed to the prototypes of the characters in real life.
+Examples of these are Mogarych, the man who informs on the master and takes his basement, and Bosoy, the upstart chairman of the residents' association

 Поместить эту страницу |